stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 # Simple AdBlock

-A simple DNSMASQ-based AdBlocking service for OpenWrt/LEDE Project.
-Loosely based on [bole5's](https://forum.openwrt.org/profile.php?id=45571) idea with major performance improvements, added features and Web UI (as a separate package); inspired by @dibdot's innovation.
+A simple DNSMASQ/Unbound-based AdBlocking service for OpenWrt/LEDE Project.

 ## Features

-- Supports OpenWrt Designated Driver and LEDE Project.
+- Supports OpenWrt and LEDE Project.
 - Super-fast due to the nature of supported block lists and backgrounding of already downloaded data while next list is downloading.
 - Supports both hosts files and domains lists for blocking (to keep it lean and fast).
 - Everything is configurable from Web UI.